How to apply for a discretionary grant of bona vacantia where the dissolved company cannot be restored.

-The Bona Vacantia division (BVD) of the Treasury Solicitor’s department deals with applications for discretionary grants from bona vacantia assets.
+The Bona Vacantia division (BVD) of the Government Legal Department deals with applications for discretionary grants from bona vacantia assets.

 This discretionary grant policy enables sums of money to be recovered where it is not possible to restore a company to the register.

 Only one grant will be made in respect of each dissolved company.